-Each applicant should briefly describe its organizational structure.
-Discuss how the organization is adapting and innovating in light of recent and anticipated changes in the U.S. Refugee Admissions Program and headquarters management, organization, or operations.
-If applicable, explain any proposed changes per position from FY 2021 as well as how the organizational structure demonstrates cost effectiveness while maintaining strong management and program oversight.
-Justify the number and need for the proposed Full-Time Equivalents (FTEs) to serve the proposed number of refugees.
+For previous recipients, discuss how the organization is adapting and innovating, in light of the APA program, as well as other changes in the U.S. Refugee Admissions Program, national management, organization, or operations.
+If applicable, explain any proposed changes per position from FY 2022.
+Justify the number and need for the proposed FTEs to serve the proposed number of refugees.

 Describe formal or legal relationships with affiliates and sub-offices.
 State the number of placement sites (number of affiliates and sub-offices).
-If applicable, list all affiliate and sub-office sites that were listed as zeroed out or were opened or closed in 2021, as well as proposed new sites and sites planned for closure in FY 2022.
-Describe a coherent strategy or rationale for selecting and maintaining resettlement sites in the placement network.
+If applicable, list all affiliate and sub-office sites that were listed as zeroed out or were opened or closed in 2022, as well as proposed new sites and sites planned for closure in FY 2023.
+Describe a coherent strategy and rationale for selecting and maintaining resettlement sites in the placement network.

-Describe organizational plans to manage projected increases in arrivals in FY 2022 at both the national and affiliate levels.
-Further, explain the national management strategy to prepare at both levels for potential expansions in subsequent years to ensure there is sufficient capacity within each affiliate and local community to adequately support increased arrivals.
-Sufficient detail should be presented to demonstrate proactive, robust, and concrete planning to achieve this objective.
+Describe organizational plans to manage projected increases in arrivals in FY 2023 at both the national and affiliate levels.
+Further, explain the national management strategy to prepare at both levels for ongoing expansions in subsequent years to ensure there is sufficient capacity within each affiliate and local community, as well as sufficient local community engagement, to adequately support changing arrivals.

-Program Management
+2. Program Management

-Applicants with existing programs should include a brief narrative description of how they actively manage resources to meet, and demonstrate accountability for, program outcomes.
+Applicants with existing programs must include a brief narrative description of how they actively manage resources to meet, and demonstrate accountability for, program outcomes.